 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Cypriot authorities may not always notify the Australian High Commission if an Australian citizen has been arrested, particularly if they are a dual national.
-If you are arrested or detained, request that the police and prison officials notify the Australian High Commission immediately.
+If you're arrested or detained, request the police and prison officials notify the Australian High Commission immediately.

 Penalties for drug offences are severe and can lead to life imprisonment.
 Possession of even small amounts of any illegal drug can result in imprisonment.

-To get married in Cyprus, certain legal requirements must be met.
-If you are planning to get married in Cyprus, check the legal requirements before you travel.
+If you're are planning to get married in Cyprus, check the legal requirements before you travel.

 Purchasing property in the north of Cyprus can be fraught.
 Legal titles to land can be uncertain (because of claims to ownership of persons displaced during the conflict of 1974).
 Under Republic of Cyprus law, it is a crime to buy, sell or rent property anywhere in Cyprus without the consent of the owner.
 Seek independent legal advice before signing any property contract.
 It is also a crime to intend to purchase disputed property - being in possession of property pamphlets from the north can be considered evidence of intent to purchase.